-Figure \ref{fig:F1} compares the Monte Carlo estimates for selected functionals of interest based on $5000$ \textsc{mcmc} samples from the Hamiltonian no--u--turn sampler (\texttt{R} package \texttt{rstan}), against those provided by the Monte Carlo and approximate methods discussed in Sections \ref{sec.3.2.1}--\ref{sec.3.2.2}.
-In particular, we compute such functionals using both $5000$ i.i.d.\ samples from the exact \textsc{sun} posterior provided by Algorithm \ref{algo:samplingIID}, and also by leveraging the strategies associated with the blocked partially--factorized mean--field approximation in Algorithm \ref{algo:2}.
+Figure \ref{fig:F1} compares the Monte Carlo estimates for selected functionals of interest based on $5000$ \textsc{mcmc} samples from the Hamiltonian no-u-turn sampler (\texttt{R} package \texttt{rstan}), against those provided by the Monte Carlo and approximate methods discussed in Sections \ref{sec.3.2.1}--\ref{sec.3.2.2}.
+In particular, we compute such functionals using both $5000$ i.i.d.\ samples from the exact \textsc{sun} posterior provided by Algorithm \ref{algo:samplingIID}, and also by leveraging the strategies associated with the blocked partially-factorized variational approximation in Algorithm \ref{algo:2}.
 In computing such an approximation under the sequential discrete choice multinomial probit model, we follow the guidelines in Remark \ref{remark1} and group those augmented data corresponding to the same unit $i$.
 We shall emphasize that when the coefficients are not shared across labels and have independent priors, the overlap among rows of $\bar{\bX}$ referring to the same unit $i$ is absent in sequential discrete choice representations.
 Hence, in this very specific case, we have that $\mbox{min}_{q(\bbeta,\bar{\bz}) \in \mathcal{Q}_{\textsc{pmf-b}}}\textsc{kl}[q(\bbeta, \bar{\bz})||p(\bbeta, \bar{\bz} \mid \by, \bX)]= \mbox{min}_{q(\bbeta,\bar{\bz}) \in \mathcal{Q}_{\textsc{pfm}}}\textsc{kl}[q(\bbeta, \bar{\bz})||p(\bbeta, \bar{\bz} \mid \by, \bX)]$.
 As we will discuss in the following, this blocking approach is more crucial for the multinomial probit models in Sections \ref{sec.2.1}--\ref{sec.2.2}.
-To highlight the benefits of the blocked partially--factorized approximation, we also compare results with classical mean--field variational Bayes assuming independence between $\bbeta$ and $\bar{\bz}$ \citep{consonni_2007,girolami2006}.
+To highlight the benefits of the blocked partially-factorized approximation, we also compare results with classical mean-field variational Bayes enforcing independence between $\bbeta$ and $\bar{\bz}$ \citep{consonni_2007,girolami2006}.